Russian spy: What happened to the Skripals?

 The attempted murder of former Russian double agent Sergei Skripal and his daughter Yulia on UK soil has led many to point the finger at Moscow.

 The pair were discovered unconscious on a bench in the Wiltshire city of Salisbury on 4 March.
+The poisoning of a couple in nearby Amesbury in July is believed to be linked to the attack.

 The British government says a military-grade Novichok nerve agent of a type developed by Russia was used in the attack.
+Reports say Russian suspects have been identified.
 However, Moscow denies any involvement.

 Saturday 3 March